 While it nearly immobilizes the shoulder for its duration, there are treatments that may improve your symptoms.
 The chiropractors at Advanced Spine & Posture may be able to help patients in Las Vegas, NV identify and potentially reduce their frozen shoulder symptoms.

 Also known as adhesive capsulitis, frozen shoulder occurs when the connective tissues surrounding the shoulder joint – called the shoulder capsule – get inflamed and build scar tissue.
 This tissue gradually thickens and tightens around the joint, developing adhesions.
 This tightening is what causes the severe stiffness patients experience.

-In many cases, frozen shoulder is a result of an injury that immobilizes the shoulder for a length of time.
+In many cases, It is a result of an injury that immobilizes the shoulder for a length of time.
 People with diabetes are also at a higher risk for developing frozen shoulder.
 Frozen shoulder tends to affect women more often than men and most commonly occurs after the age of 40.

 Recognizing the stages of frozen shoulder

 Frozen shoulder does not occur overnight.
 In fact, there is a somewhat long process that develops in the shoulder joint once the condition originates.
 Experts have separated this progression into three stages.